No, that figure is not a typo. No, this isn’t clickbait.

 We were going back out on our own.

-I created my own agency-of-one Tripp Creative (more on that later) and doubled down on my previous responsibilities of handling all our inquiries and chasing down new partnerships.
+It was at this point that I had the idea of what would eventually become Tripp Creative.
+At this point, however, I committed to become an agency-of-one and doubled down on my previous responsibilities of handling all our inquiries and chasing down new partnerships.
 We had spent the past year giving 20% of our income to an agency, and I was determined to make that money back and then some.
 July 31 was the day our contract expired, which meant August 1 was our first day of doing everything ourselves for the first time in nearly a year.
 Overnight, my responsibilities for our livelihood multiplied 10x and I was ready for it.

 I’ve talked a lot about the necessity of the outbound grind and how it’s career suicide to wait for work to come to you.
 I’ve always been a firm believer that you don’t wait for Mr. Opportunity to come knocking, you drive up on his front lawn, knock down his door, and drag him out of the damn house.
 During the month of August, I spent entire days on LinkedIn, 8+ hours searching for the right brand contacts, sending emails and DMs, and pitching Team Tripp for sponsored campaigns.
 I was on the outbound grind all day long, and I was thrilled to be back in the negotiation seat, setting our own rates and securing deals.

 We were busy as ever, and of course we knew we were cooking, but it wasn’t until August ended and we came up for air that we realized what kind of month we’d had.
 When we looked at our spreadsheet of the campaign deals we had signed that month and calculated the numbers, we were pleasantly surprised that we’d just had our all-time best month ever: